Formation Control for UAVs Using a Flux Guided Approach: Flux Optimisation for Formation Trajectory Planning

-The electric flux, $\Phi$, through the hemispherical surface is given by:
+The electric flux, $\Phi$, through the hemispherical surface of the formation is given by:

-where $\vec{E}$ is the electric field generated by the target, $\vec{n}$ is a normal vector to the surface $S_2$, and $dA$ is an infinitesimal area on $S_2$.
+where $\vec{E}$ is the electric field generated by the target, $\hat{n}$ is a normal vector to the surface $S_2$, and $dA$ is an infinitesimal area on $S_2$.

-This integral can be solved directly.
-However, it is likely that the minimisation procedure will produce small deformations in the positions of the UAVs and thus the real $S_2$ is not always exactly hemispherical.
-The exact flux through the surface can be calculated by triangulating the surfaces between the UAVs and summing the flux through each triangle given by Equation \ref{eq:flux-flux-triangle} \cite{4121581}:
+The exact flux through $S_2$ can be efficiently evaluated by triangulating the surface at the UAVs vertices and summing through resultant flux through each triangle.
+The flux or solid angle through each triangle due to an isotropic source is given by Equation \ref{eq:flux-flux-triangle} \cite{4121581}: